Custom Commands

 end,

--- Function that runs on the player's client
+-- Function that runs on the player's client when the command is called

 runClient = function(context, message)